Frequently Asked Questions

 LeftField – Owners Project Manager (“OPM”)

 LeftField is an Owner’s Representative and Project Management firm, established in 2007.
-We specialize in owners project management services and have significant experience in the public sector, working with municipalities and building authorities.
-Leftfield’s staff has managed over $1.5 billion in MSBA-funded projects since MSBA’s inception in 2004.
-As Owners Project Managers, we work in conjunction with the Owner serving as an extension of their staff.
-Our primary role is to protect the Owner’s interests, to ensure that the Owner is well-served and that the established goals and objectives are met in the most efficient manner, physically and fiscally.
+They specialize in owners project management services and have significant experience in the public sector, working with municipalities and building authorities.
+Leftfield’s staff has managed many MSBA-funded projects since MSBA’s inception in 2004.
+As an Owners Project Managers, they work in conjunction with the Owner serving as an extension of their staff.
+Their primary role is to protect the Owner’s interests, to ensure that the Owner is well-served and that the established goals and objectives are met in the most efficient manner, physically and fiscally.

 Designer – SMMA

 Since 1955, SMMA has forged extraordinary relationships with clients, established an enviable record of success, and designed award-winning environments.
-From our two locations in Cambridge, Massachusetts and Providence, Rhode Island, we are an employee-owned firm specializing in architecture, engineering, interior design, and site design.
+From two locations in Cambridge, Massachusetts and Providence, Rhode Island, they are an employee-owned firm specializing in architecture, engineering, interior design, and site design.

-Within each of our areas of practice we seek to lead, inspire, and deliver design excellence.
+Within each of our areas of practice they seek to lead, inspire, and deliver design excellence.
 For the last three decades, SMMA has designed/is currently designing 70 K-12 schools.
-For each school, we create learning environments for the next generation while also making the facilities resources for the communities.
-Our other markets of expertise include Corporate & Commercial, Federal Government, Higher Education, and Science & Technology.
-We are thought leaders in the markets we serve, putting processes in place for continuous improvement, knowledge sharing, and project management.
+For each school, they create learning environments for the next generation while also making the facilities resources for the communities.
+Their other markets of expertise include Corporate & Commercial, Federal Government, Higher Education, and Science & Technology.
+SMMA is thought of as leaders in the markets they serve, putting processes in place for continuous improvement, knowledge sharing, and project management.

 Construction Manager – Bond Construction